 The Company's Remuneration Report did not receive a Strike at the last annual general meeting.
-If the Remuneration Report receives a Strike at this Meeting, Shareholders should be aware that if a second Strike is received at next year's annual general meeting, this may result in the Board (other than the Managing Director) standing for re-election.
+If the Remuneration Report receives a Strike at this Meeting, Shareholders should be aware that if a second Strike is received at next year's annual general meeting, this may result in a Board spill and all Directors (other than the Managing Director) standing for re-election.